BuildTheEarth/docs/source/guide/discord.rst

 Builder
 +++++++

 These are the verified builders of the BTE project.
 Everybody can become a builder.
-You just need to apply on the `website <links:website>`_ to become a builder.
+You just need to apply on the `website`_ to become a builder.

 Youtube Subtitles
 +++++++++++++++++

-The Youtube subtiles role is given to people that help to translate all BTE youtube videos into different languages.
+The Youtube Subtitles role is given to people that help to translate all BTE youtube videos into different languages.

 Cool guys (former staff) (staffn't)
 +++++++++++++++++++++++++++++++++++

-These people are former staff.
-Staff is not a life time job and sometimes members of the staff have to resign from thier roles to focus on other things in life.
-Former staff members can be helpful in many ways and might becoem staff again after when they have more time again.
+These people are former staff members.
+Staff is not a lifetime job and sometimes members of the staff have to resign from their roles to focus on other things in life.
+Former staff members can be helpful in many ways and might become staff again after when they have more time again.

 Reward roles
 ~~~~~~~~~~~~

-Reward roles are obtained by being active on the `Discord <link:Discord>`_.
+Reward roles are obtained by being active on the `Discord`_.
 Each message you write counts towards your rank.

-You can check your current rank be typing ```:?r``` in the `#bot-commands`_ channel on the `Discord <link:Discord>`_.
+You can check your current rank by typing ``:?r`` in the `#bot-commands <https://discord.com/channels/690908396404080650/704114557479682128>`_ channel on the `Discord`_.

 Here is a list of the Messages needed for each level: